jc222fi/1DV607/workshop_1/grade_2/README.md

 However, about the payment, our understanding of the requirements for grade 2 was that there should be nothing related to payments in the model, that was a part of the task for grade 3.
 So we are uncertain if we are wrong or if they are wrong.
-We left it as it was.
+We left it as it was...